Reps. Castro, Chabot Introduce PARTNER with ASEAN Act to Extend Diplomatic Privileges to the Association of Southeast Asian Nations

 “U.S. engagement with ASEAN has contributed to the stability and prosperity of Southeast Asia and the wider Indo-Pacific,” said Reps.
 Castro and Chabot “The United States was the first non-ASEAN country to appoint an Ambassador to ASEAN, and we have long recognized that engagement with ASEAN as a whole and the ASEAN Secretariat is an indispensable complement to engagement with individual ASEAN member states.
 It is our hope that the PARTNER with ASEAN Act will underscore U.S. respect for ASEAN centrality and establish a strong legal framework to allow us to explore new areas of cooperation.
 Congressional support for U.S.-ASEAN relations is robust and bipartisan, and we look forward to working with our colleagues to move this bill forward.”

 ASEAN is a grouping of Southeast Asian nations that facilitates cooperation between member states on issues of common concern.
 The United States has worked closely with ASEAN for more than four decades and became the first non-member to name an ambassador to ASEAN in 2008, as well as the first non-member to establish a dedicated Mission to ASEAN in 2010.
-The PARTNER with ASEAN Act would enhance engagement between the U.S. and ASEAN by facilitating visits by personnel from the ASEAN secretariat to the United States for dialogues and international events, and potentially allow for a permanent ASEAN mission in the United States.
+The PARTNER with ASEAN Act would enhance engagement between the U.S. and ASEAN by facilitating visits by personnel from the ASEAN secretariat to the United States for dialogues and international events and potentially allowing for a permanent ASEAN mission in the United States.

 Rep. Castro has introduced several pieces of legislation to strengthen the relationship between the United States and ASEAN nations, including: